Four Days of Naples: Historical background

-From 8 September 1943, the day in which the Cassibile Armistice came into force, the Italian Army forces in the area (without orders, as were most of the units at the time) drifted toward Naples.
-There, the situation was already difficult thanks to the unceasing bombing raids and the imbalance in forces, with 20,000 Germans opposed to 5,000 Italians in the whole of Campania.
+From 8 September 1943, the day on which the armistice between Italy and Allied armed forces came into force, the Italian Army forces in the area drifted toward Naples, without orders, as did most of the units at the time.
+There, the situation was already difficult due to the unceasing bombing raids and the imbalance in forces, with 20,000 Germans opposed to 5,000 Italians in the whole of Campania.
 The situation in Naples soon devolved into chaos, with many higher officials, either unable to take the initiative or even directly collaborating with the Nazis, deserting the city, followed by the Italian troops.
-Those escaping included Riccardo Pentimalli and Ettore Del Tetto, the generals entrusted with military responsibility for Naples, who fled in civilian clothing.
+Those escaping included Riccardo Pentimalli and Ettore Del Tetto, the generals entrusted with military responsibility for Naples, who fled in civilian clothes.
 Del Tetto's last actions before he fled had been to hand the city over to the German army and to publish a decree banning assemblies and authorising the military to fire on those disregarding the ban.
-Even so, sporadic but bloody attempts at resistance arose throughout the Zanzur Barracks, as far as the Carabinieri barracks at Pastrengo and at the 21st "Centro di Avvistamento" (Early Detection Post) of Castel dell'Ovo.
+Even so, sporadic but bloody attempts at resistance arose throughout the Zanzur Barracks, to as far as the Carabinieri barracks at Pastrengo and at the 21st "Centro di Avvistamento" (Early Detection Post) of Castel dell'Ovo.

 Turmoil

-In the days following the armistice, episodes of intolerance and armed resistance against Naples's German occupiers intensified and were more or less organized, including on September 1, a student demonstration in Piazza del Plebiscito and the first meeting of the Liceo Sannazaro in Vomero.
+In the days following the armistice, episodes of intolerance and armed resistance against Naples' German occupiers intensified and were more organized, including on 1 September when a student demonstration in Piazza del Plebiscito, and the first meeting of the Liceo Sannazaro in Vomero occurred.

-On September 9, a group of citizens encountered German troops at Palazzo dei Telefoni and managed to escape to Via Santa Brigida.
+On 9 September, a group of citizens encountered German troops at Palazzo dei Telefoni and managed to escape to Via Santa Brigida.
 The latter episode involved a member of the Carabiniere, who opened fire to defend a shop from German soldiers attempting to loot it.

 On 10 September, between Piazza del Plebiscito and the gardens below, the first bloody clash occurred, with the Neapolitans successfully blocking several German motor vehicles.
 In the fights, three German sailors and three German soldiers died.
 The occupiers managed to free some of those imprisoned by the rioters thanks to an injunction by an Italian official, who summoned his countrymen to surrender some of their hostages and all of their weapons.
-The retaliation for the Piazza del Plebiscito clashes came quickly, and the Germans set fire to the National Library and opened fire on the crowd that had gathered there.
+Retaliation for the Piazza del Plebiscito clashes came quickly, and the Germans set fire to the National Library and opened fire on the crowd that had gathered there.

 On 12 September, numerous soldiers were killed on the streets of Naples, and about 4,000 Italian soldiers and civilians were deported for forced labor.
-An announcement on 22 September decreed compulsory labor for all men from 18 to 33 and set their forced deportation to work camps in northern Italy and Germany.
-Neapolitans refused, and, as men were rounded up and brought to the stadium in the Vomero, a civilian uprising ensued.
+An announcement on 22 September decreed compulsory labor for all men from 18 to 33, who were to be deported to work camps in northern Italy and Germany.
+Neapolitans refused, and, as men were rounded up and brought to the stadium in the Vomero, a civilian uprising broke out.